Kundalini Yoga

-Kundalini Yoga is the practice of awakening our Higher Self by transforming potential energy into kinetic energy.
-It is Yoga that deals with Kundalini Shakti, the six centers of spiritual energy (Shat Chakras), the Nadis channels, the awakening of the sleeping Kundalini Shakti and its union with Lord Shiva in the Sahasrara Chakra, at the top of the head.
+Kundalini Yoga is the practice of awakening our higher self through the transformation of potential energy into kinetic energy.
+It is a type of tantric yoga that deals with the Kundalini Shakti, the six spiritual energy centers (Shat Chakras), the Nadis channels, the awakening of the dormant Kundalini Shakti and its union with Lord Shiva in the Sahasrara Chakra at the top of the head.
 This is an exact science.
 This is also known as Laya Yoga, which is considered a form of Raja Yoga.
 The six centers are pierced (Chakra Bheda) by the passage of the Kundalini Shakti to the top of the head.

-The elementary Consciousness of Kundalini Yoga is to remove all inner conflict.
-It is a science to strengthen your radiance and develop consciousness to give you a broader life and greater capacity.
+The elemental Consciousness of Kundalini Yoga is to remove all inner conflicts and release traumas and karmas.
+It is a science for strengthening your radiance and developing awareness to give you a broader life and greater capacity.

 Thus, Kundalini Yoga involves a whole range of Yoga techniques that mobilize pranic energy, creating conditions for the flow of Kundalini energy, aiming to expand and change consciousness.